 If you’re not yet used to HTML don’t panic.
 Hopefully this blog will answer most of your questions.

 Please help us to keep our print spend down by only ordering the leaflets you really need and not wasting them, or using them for non-core purposes.

 A list of every blog issued in March 2018.

 Local screening providers can start ordering from new national print provider APS Group via its online ordering portal.

 It’s important GPs help ensure everyone gets the information they need in order to decide if screening is the right thing for them depending on their circumstances.

 On Monday, 2 April, 2018, a new supplier, APS Group, will take over the printing, storage and distribution of these leaflets.
 To prepare for this change, there will be 2 weeks of ‘down time’ – from Monday 19 March to Sunday, 1 April, 2018 – when local screening providers will not be able to order leaflets from our current national printing supplier, Harlow Printing Ltd.

-Today we’ve published our new easy guide to bowel scope screening to ensure information about bowel screening is equally accessible to people with learning disabilities and anyone who struggles with written English.
+Today we’ve published an updated version of our easy guide to breast screening.
+This leaflet aims to ensure that our information about breast screening is equally accessible to women who have a learning disability or struggle with written English.